michaelpatrickpurcell/castle-of-magic/README.md

 It is intended for players who are at least twelve years old.

 ## Background
-Thirty years ago, a group of adventurers journeyed to Castle Bondi to confront a Monster that lurked in its depths.
+Thirty years ago, a group of adventurers journeyed to Castle Bondi to confront a Monster that lurked within.
 By manipulating the occult power of three arcana they were able to perform a ritual spell and imprison the Monster.
 The adventurers later established a network of twenty-seven shrines to channel the magical energies required to ensure that the Monster could not escape its prison.